How to Measure Corporate Social Responsibility: Tips from Electronic Arts, Mastercard & TIAA

 Evaluate Internal Outcomes, Too

 TIAA put a hypothesis into action by taking a look at their employees.
-TIAA evaluated employees who got involved in their CSR and volunteer opportunities versus those who did not and found a meaningful correlation: employees that participated in these initiatives were more likely to stay employed and to recommend TIAA to their friends.
+TIAA evaluated employees who got involved in their corporate social responsibility and volunteer opportunities versus those who did not and found a meaningful correlation: employees that participated in these initiatives were more likely to stay employed and to recommend TIAA to their friends.
 “Engaged employees are more productive employees, they’re happier, and they want to remain at the company,” says Kerekes.
 “This sort of internal benchmarking is really important to the work that we do.”
 These discoveries are very important because of the external benefits they provide.
 These are factors that have to be considered when figuring out how to measure corporate social responsibility.

 No matter which intractable social issue your organization determines it will help tackle within your community, it’s important to remember social impact is top-of-mind for increasing numbers of consumers and employees, and companies should see this focus as an opportunity to serve customers better—and gain a competitive advantage at the same time.